getsolus/packages/common/README.md

 -----------------
 Submission is only possible for maintainers.
 As a maintainer you may freely push to your package(s) and initiate builds for them, which will be pushed to the unstable repository.
-You can watch builds at https://build.solus-project.com/
+You can watch builds at the [Solus Package Build Status Page](https://build.solus-project.com/)

 If you're submitting a `package.yml` build, ensure you also commit the `pspec_$ARCH.xml` file, as builds are created from git tags.